rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Rather than explicit programming, Machine Learning algorithms identify identify rules through "training” based on many examples.

+### Examples

 For example, in 2016, IBM's Watson software was able to beat the Jeopardy game champion by "learning" from books and encyclopedias.
 The software makes use of a "model" from <strong>example</strong> inputs to make predictions vs. following strictly static program instructions (logic defined by human developers).

-Machine Learning programmers only create the program that enables the computer to learn.
+IBM only created the program that enables the computer to learn.

+Other examples:

+* Estimating the price of a house given real estate data (multiple regression)
+* Classifying movie reviews from imdb.com into positive and negative (binary) categories
+* Classifying news wires by their topic (multi-class classification)

 Machine learning algorithms identify information from data fed through "generic" (general purpose) algorithms which build their own logic from detecting <em>patterns</em> within the data.